avazahedi/computational-mechanics/module_04/02_Gauss_elimination.md

 print('confirm b=Ax ->',Aa@np.array([1/3,2/3]))
 ```

 Now consider the (b) equations.
 You should notice the $\mathbf{0}$ in the first diagonal position will be a problem.
-Really you can the first row with any other row to get a solution.
+Really you can swap the first row with any other row to get a solution.

 b.  $\left[ \begin{array}{cccc}
 \mathbf{0} & 2 & 3  \\